JuanBachurDEV/JuanBachurDEV.github.io/README.md

 # Frontend Mentor - Blog preview Card
- This is my design about the second exercise!
+ This is my design about the fourth exercise!

 ## Hello! 👋

-Thanks for checking my second exercise from Frontend Mentor (https://www.frontendmentor.io)
+Thanks for checking my fourth exercise from Frontend Mentor (https://www.frontendmentor.io)

 ## The challenge

-In this Challenge I build a Blog Preview card with HTML and CSS using Flexbox.
+In this Challenge I build a recipe page with HTML and CSS using first mobile and Flexbox.